PriyankBhatt/async-rollback/Readme.md

-# node-with-revert
+# async-rollback

-A simple util to make reverting easy in complex nested promises.
+A simple util to make rollback easy in complex nested promises.

 Every now and then we have a problem wherein db/micro service call depends on each other For eg.